iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 But we're already getting too much outside the scope of this post.

 The method in this topic is an evolution of the one for the $1$-sphere.
-First we assign a triangulation to the polyhedron $K$.
+First, assign a triangulation to the polyhedron $K$.
 Then, by weighting a choice of simplex from the triangulation by their volume and choosing uniformly from that simplex, we get a uniform distribution on the whole triangulation.